pravega/zookeeper-operator/README.md

     Type:                    Upgrading
 ```
 >Note: The value of the tag field should not be modified while an upgrade is already in progress.

+### Upgrade the Operator

+For upgrading the zookeeper operator check the document [operator-upgrade](doc/operator-upgrade.md)

 ### Uninstall the Zookeeper cluster